List of Hollyoaks characters introduced in 2011: JJ Osborne

 Jack "JJ" Osborne, played by Ryan Mulvey, is the son of Suzanne Ashworth (Suzanne Hall) and Darren Osborne (Ashley Taylor Dawson).
 He was born on-screen on 21 January 2011, which coincided with the show's 3,000th episode celebrations.

 In December 2010, it was announced that Suzanne Hall would be reprising her role of Suzanne.
 It was announced that Suzanne would return pregnant with Darren's twin babies and give birth in the show's 3,000th episode.
 Speaking of his reaction to the storyline, Dawson commented: "I was shocked in the same way, but it's just typical Darren!
 It's great.
 Suzanne's return has come at a time when things are going alright for Darren for the first time in his life – he's settled down a bit, he's realised that he's going to go for it with Nancy (Jessica Fox) and everything seems to be going well.
 But in true Darren style, there's been a big spanner in the works.
 It makes for a very funny time ahead."
 In March 2011, it was announced that Suzanne would be departing Hollyoaks, along with Jack and Francine.

 In January 2011, Suzanne returns from Spain heavily pregnant and tells Darren that she is expecting his twin babies.
 Suzanne goes into labour inside Look Sharpe and gives birth to a boy and a girl.
 Suzanne and Darren name the twins Jack and Francine, after Darren's father Jack Osborne (Jimmy McKenna) and his wife Frankie Osborne (Helen Pearson).
 Darren's ex-girlfriend Cindy Longford (Stephanie Waring) learns of Jack and Francine and offers Suzanne £100,000 to leave with them.
 Suzanne then refuses the money.
 She later tells Cindy she will leave in return for £200,000, to which Cindy agrees and Suzanne returns to Spain with Jack and Francine.
 At Suzanne's son Rhys Ashworth's (Andrew Moss) funeral, when Darren asks how the twins are, Suzanne says they have started talking, and he should come over and see them but Nancy said they have Oscar to think about.
 In February 2014, Darren went to visit Suzanne and the twins.
 In January 2024, Jack (now known as JJ) and Francine (now known as Frankie) returned to Hollyoaks.

+In November 2025, while serving his prison sentence, JJ was killed off-screen by an unknown assailant organised by Connor Sullivan and Fraser Black Sr.